entropicemergence/tiny_llm_server/README.md

 -   **Context Window**: 512 tokens (`max_context`).
 In practice this is limited to ~50 tokens, as the inference code haven't implmented KV catching yet
 -   **Vocabulary Size**: 3266 tokens, handled by a custom hybrid word/character tokenizer.

 The model is implemented from scratch in C++ for the inference server, with the original model trained in PyTorch.
 The training code is available in the `script` directory.
+Note that the model is barely coherent because it's very tiny and the training corpus only consist of 4.5 million tokens.

 ```mermaid
 graph TD